yuqingliu19/Data-Studio-Projects/docs/index.md

 I am currently a data journalism student at the [Lede Program](http://ledeprogram.com), Columbia Journalism School.

 I know some coding and some data.
-Here are some projects and works during the program.
+Here are my projects and works during the program.